BuildCopilot

 Generate This with AI

 AI can generate a comprehensive first draft of your RAMS in about 15 minutes: 1.
 Provide the AI with: the specific activity, location, height of work, access arrangements, plant being used, and any site-specific hazards 2.
 Ask it to generate both the risk assessment (with likelihood and severity scoring) and the method statement 3.
 Request that it follows the hierarchy of controls (eliminate, substitute, engineer, admin, PPE) 4.
 Always verify the hazard identification is complete for YOUR specific site conditions 5.
 Check that risk scores are realistic and that residual risks after controls are genuinely reduced The AI output is a starting point.
 A competent person must always review and approve the final RAMS before it is used on site.
+THREE MISTAKES THAT GET AI-DRAFTED RAMS SENT BACK Leaving the residual risk the same as the initial risk.
+If a hazard scores 15 before controls and 15 after, you have written down that your controls do nothing.
+AI does this constantly because it does not know what your controls actually achieve.
+Go through every line and ask what the control genuinely changes, the likelihood or the severity, and by how much.
+Accepting generic hazards and generic controls.
+"Ensure good housekeeping" is not a control measure.
+"Old fittings lowered to floor in a bucket on a rope, never dropped" is.
+If a line in your RAMS could be pasted into any other RAMS on any other site, cut it or make it specific.
+Letting the AI invent the standards.
+AI will happily cite a British Standard number that is close but wrong, or quote a CDM regulation that does not say what it claims.
+Check every reference against the actual document.
+A wrong clause number in a safety document is worse than no clause number, because it looks authoritative to whoever briefs it out.

 Template Details